wp-plugins/get-picasa-albums/readme.txt

 1. Upload the 'GetPicasaAlbums' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place [GetPicasaAlbums user="username" col="x" rand="y/n"] in the content of the page
+3. Place [GetPicasaAlbums user="username" col="x" random="y/n"] in the content of the page
    user:   Picasa username
    col:    Number of columns to display (not required; default=2)
-   rand: Display random thumbnails (not required; default=y)
+   random: Display random thumbnails (not required; default=y)

 == Frequently Asked Questions ==
-= Question 1 =
+= Why aren't my thumbnails showing up? =
-Answer to question 1.
-Sorry, no questions yet..
+1. Make sure that your syntax is correct
+2. Make sure that the 'PicasaAlbumCache' directory is located within the 'GetPicasaAlbums' directory
+3. Make sure read/write privledges are available on the 'PicasaAlbumCache' directory

 == Screenshots ==